harinigunabalan/LocalSiri/README.md

 ### Settings/Preferences
 ![alt tag](https://cloud.githubusercontent.com/assets/9555615/8252384/d31e2bb0-1685-11e5-9541-14a441e68cc8.png)

+### Monitor
-### Monitor: Helps the user understand how the context aware adaption occurs with the system.
+* Helps the user understand how the context aware adaption occurs with the system.
 ![alt tag](https://cloud.githubusercontent.com/assets/9555615/8252388/ddb0279a-1685-11e5-9cb0-bccff45870a4.png)

-### Analytics of the Application in the Bluemix Console (Data stored in the Mobile Data Cloud and Push Notifications sent)
+### Analytics of the Application in the Bluemix Console
+* Data is stored in the Mobile Data Cloud and details of the Push Notifications sent
 ![alt tag](https://cloud.githubusercontent.com/assets/9555615/8252398/f67ed15e-1685-11e5-91e6-a08275f6b931.png)